Our FDA/Xavier MedCon Strategic Committee is made up of the following FDA officials and industry experts:

 Dr. Fant holds a B.S. in pharmacy from Ohio Northern University and a Doctor of Pharmacy degree from the University of Cincinnati.

-Principle Scientist, Global Product Stewardship
+Principal Scientist, Global Product Stewardship

 Procter & Gamble